 According to Valorant's official Community Competition Guidelines, there are no rules that bar tournament organizers from having business relationships with teams.
 While the relation between Skyesports, Sky Route and Velocity Gaming can create perverse incentives for both parties, there are no official rules that are being broken according to Riot Games' guidelines.

-Certain publishers like Valve have indicated in the past that ownership of leagues between TOs and teams because “similar arrangements have existed in the past and those conflicts of interest are not significant.”
+Certain publishers like Valve have indicated in the past that ownership of leagues between TOs and teams does not create new conflicts of interest because “similar arrangements have existed in the past and those conflicts of interest are not significant.”
 However, the publisher is aware of the distrust that relationships between teams and TOs can create in the community and it requires transparency from organizations involved in its events, with teams being required to disclose all business relations.
 Failure to disclose relationships with TOs or other teams can lead to disqualification from Valve’s official Counter-Strike events.

 RFRSH Entertainment, which is a Danish esports company, privately owns Astralis, and it also owns and operates the BLAST Pro Series.
 In 2019, Astralis was attending all BLAST Pro events but the team did not attend multiple events that were not organized by BLAST.
 This sparked a conversation in the CS:GO community, with fans wondering if there was a potential conflict of interest.

-Earlier in April 2021, Velocity Gaming co-owner Manoj "Sentinel" Kashyap was in the Indian esports community due to unsavory comments made on a livestream.
+Earlier in April 2021, Velocity Gaming co-owner Manoj "Sentinel" Kashyap was involved in a controversy in the Indian esports community due to unsavory comments made on a livestream.
 Sentinel took a step back from the organization following the controversy and let the team’s other co-owner Lalith "CK" take charge.

 AFK Gaming asked Skyesports if the incident affected the deal between Sky Route and Velocity Gaming.
 Skyesports responded by stating that the organization believes in “sustaining and promoting a toxicity-free environment in gaming and esports.
 Kashyap’s statement had no connection with the signing.”
 The organization affirmed that Velocity Gaming was signed based on its talent and its decision was not affected by the incident.

 Velocity Gaming will be competing with Sky Route managing the brand and talent in future events.
-The team recently won and the Esports XO - Invitational Cup.
+The team recently won The Esports Club Gauntlet Season 1 and the Esports XO - Invitational Cup.
 The team will next be seen competing in the TEC All-Stars event later this month.